bweasels/scRNASeq-CNVCaller/README.md

 You can run the different algorithms using the following commands.

 #### scRNASeq-CNVCaller
+We describe scRNASeq-CNVCaller algorithm in CNVcaller_Algo.R.
+Use RunCNVcaller_AllCells.R to run the algorithm on your preprocessed dataset.

 ```
 Rscript CNVCaller/RunCNVcaller_AllCells.R
 ```
-scRNASeq-CNVCaller algorithm is described in CNVcaller_Algo.R.
-To run it on your preprocessed dataset, run CNVCaller/RunCNVcaller_AllCells.R.

 Subdirectories in CNVcaller include:

 - inferCNVscripts - files from the original inferCNV package that are required to run scRNASeq-CNVCaller